Easy Playdough Recipe Without Cream of Tartar

 - aluminum foil, parchment paper or wax paper

-Meanwhile, mix together the flour and salt.
+Meanwhile, mix together the flour and salt in a large mixing bowl.

 If using Kool Aid for the fragrance, slowly (and I mean s-l-o-w-l-y, because the mixture will foam a bit) pour the kool-aid packets into the HOT water and lemon juice mixture and add additional food coloring